Heli202/DIP-ROB/template.md

 As for my policy model, it was much lower, and is very unlikely to be able to pick up the number.
 It did at least attempt a different way depending on where you put the number, however even with a dataset being composed of 114 images, the data was very biased and I found that a lot of the images had the same servo angles as the file names or very similar.
 Another issue is that when placing the number far away it is extremely unlikely to even tell there is a number there at all, and will continue to print out messages saying it cant find the number.
 With my first attempts at creating a model, there was no normalisation of the images for the servo angles, so with numbers between 0-1000 to try and predict, it performed very poorly.
 After changing the servo angles to be normalised, a large improvement was made, in that it got a little closer, and the metrics of the model were quite a lot better, such as a consistently lowering loss over time.
 In the end however it is unable to pick up a puzzle piece which is largely due to both biased data and not enough data with the policy model.
 The object detection model is good enough however, but it is bottle necked in the process of completing the puzzle from the policy model.
 A revision of the training of the policy model would also be advised, as there is potential for changes in the hyperparameters that may give a better result and particularly with the optimizer, I was unable to research enough about the different types, and ended up using the first one that worked.
 More augmentation could also be used to create more varied data with a limited dataset, however care should be taken to make sure that the augmentation does not provide data that is unrealistic to the actual conditions.

+This is an early model that was trained (it looks better than the last one, however it was only able to go to the one position as there was an issue in training): [Early Demo Video](https://youtu.be/28OtfXdk_Qw)

 - **Business Criteria Check:** Does it enable full puzzle solve <5 min?  - No it does not.
 With less biased data and more varied data, and more time given to refine hyperparameters, a newly trained model will be likely to do a full puzzle solve.
 - **Process Review:** Data quality issues? (e.g., rotations fixed via augments).
-Next iteration: - Data quality was a lot higher for
+Next iteration: - Data quality was a lot higher for my object detection model as the data was less biased and contained a large amount of data.
+It was however missing data for the exact scenario of having a webcam pointed down from the monitor.
+Every bit of data for the feature engineered portion was not in the correct environment, and was taken from right next to the number.
+The issue with the data collected for the policy model was largely biased as a lot of the servo positions ended up being very similar, as well as the position of the number on the table.
+For the next iteration I would focus more on creating unbiased data with a lot of variation to make both models more generalised, while making sure more augmentation was used on the policy model.
+I would also collect more data for the actual environment so that the model will be more fitted to those conditions.

 *Mapping to Units ICTAII502 PC 5.1-5.6 (finalize evaluations, document metrics per CRISP-DM eval phase); ICTAII501 PC 3 (document design outcomes).*